aalban3/alan-alban-portfolio/README.md

     * Creating the Node App I needed
     * Setting up the load balanxcers in my region
     * Easy creation of environment variablesd to protect my MongoDB credentials
-* **CodePipeline** - Setup my CI/Cd for production.
+* **CodePipeline** - This sets up my CI/CD for production.
 It takes the code form my github repository and updates it in AWS every time I make a commit.
 EB is takes the code and updates the server with it.
 I go staight to PROD since I'm currently using my local environment for the BUILD stage.